vhuynen/GCP-Retreive-Offline-Refresh-Token/README.md

 At this step fill all required fields from App Information form :

-- Step 2 `SCOPES` click on the button `SAVE ANS CONTINUE` -- Click on `ADD OR REMOVE SCOPES`
+- Step 2 `SCOPES` click on the button `SAVE ANS CONTINUE`
+  - Click on `ADD OR REMOVE SCOPES`
-  -- Fill gmail term in the filter and choose the scope `.../auth/gmail.send`
+  - Fill gmail term in the filter and choose the scope `.../auth/gmail.send`
+  - Click on the `UPDATE` button

 - Step 3 `Optional info` click on the button `SAVE ANS CONTINUE`